Uncover gene modules and their regulatory programs from single-cell data

 instead of a unique final configuration.

-is a list with each element itself being a list
+Therefore, output is a list with each element itself being a list

 with the following contents: